-Covid-19 Pandemic on Non-Financial Performance
+Covid-19 Pandemic Negatively Impact Non-Financial Performance

-Covid-19 has negative and significant effect towards variable Y2 or Non-Financial Performance.
-Shown statistically by t test with toal is smaller than ttable (4.305 < 1.987), and the p-value t is bigger than α (0.000 > 0.050).
-This test decided that H0 is rejected.
+Covid-19 has a negative and significant effect on variable Y2 or Non-Financial Performance.
+As shown statistically by t- test with t-cal is smaller than t-table (4.305 < 1.987), and the p-value t is bigger than $\alpha$ (0.000 > 0.050).
+It shows that H0 is rejected.
 The regression coefficient that obtained negative shows that the escalation of Variable X2 or SMEs during Covid-19 could escalate the Variable Y2 or Non-Financial performance significantly.

-Partially, the independent variable X2, which represents Covid-19 has a significant effect on the dependent variable Y2, which represents Non-Financial Performance.
+Partially, the independent variable X2, which represents Covid-19, has a significant effect on the dependent variable Y2, which represents Non-Financial Performance.
 Shown by the partial effect test with a p-value of 0.015 is greater than 0.05.
 During the Covid-19 pandemic, most major industries faced large drops financially and operationally.
-Due to the large-scale social distancing policy that restricts the mobility of SMEs is one of the main reasons of how Covid-19 pandemic negatively impacts food and beverage SMEs nonfinancial performance.
+Due to the large-scale social distancing policy that restricts the mobility of SMEs is one of the main reasons of how Covid-19 pandemic negatively impacts food and beverage SMEs non-financial performance.
 Not to mention the lockdown itself, many food and beverage SMEs are facing shortages in reaching their customers, since customers prefer to create their own dishes at home and not to risk themselves to be transmitted by the virus which could potentially be received from ordering food and beverage from their local restaurants (Hassan et al., 2020; Meyer, 2020).